-Mellon Educate is an Irish-based African development charity founded by developer & philanthropist Niall Mellon.
-Since 2002 the charity, thanks to the enormous collective effort of some 25,000 volunteers, in conjunction with the South African government, has built houses for 125,000 homeless people in Africa’s poorest townships.
+Mellon Educate is an Irish-based African development charity founded by developer & philanthropist Niall Mellon in 2002 and established as a charitable company in 2004.
+Thanks to the enormous collective effort of some 25,000 volunteers, in conjunction with the South African government, has built houses for 125,000 homeless people in South Africa’s poorest townships.
 This was only possible because ordinary people took selfless action to do something truly extraordinary, lend a helping hand on our annual “building blitz” in South Africa.
 In 2012, we proudly celebrated a milestone achievement for the charity with 25,000 houses completed.

 2015 was another landmark year where 260 volunteers put their hands to good work in Masiphumelele, Cape Town, safeguarding the education of 1,650 young boys and girls.
 Formerly they lived in dilapidated shacks and went to a school that was tumble-down and under-resourced.
 Now they have a solid roof over their heads and the foundations are set to support education that lasts a life-time.